 CHELSEA; Tue-Sun, Mar 26-31, 2019; Cuban contemporary dance theatre ~ Explore the Latin diaspora with Annabelle Lopez Ochoa (Colombian), Edwaard Liang (Chinese) & Bennyroyce Royon (Filipino)

-The Philippine Day Parade and Cultural Festival is our big NYC celebration.
+The Philippine Day Parade and Cultural Festival in June is our big NYC celebration.

 Filipino New York City